Crequency/Cheese/README.md

 ### Plugins Development

 - `create` - Create a new plugin.
-- `init` - Initialize the plugin by template.
+- `attach` - Attach to a project file and enter development mode.
 - `pack` - Pack the plugin to a KXP file.

 ### Tool Commands